 My Life in Rugby: Dan Hipkiss – former England, Bath and Leicester centre

-Dan HipkissScoring the winning try for in the 2010 final is something I will never forget – you just see that reaction of everyone in the crowd.
+Dan HipkissScoring the winning try for in the 2010 is something I will never forget – you just see that reaction of everyone in the crowd.

 For weeks and months afterwards though, I asked myself, “did I really get that ball down?”